What is the Parking Strategy?

 Developing the Parking Strategy

-This includes a look back at past studies, the recent Economic Development Council’s downtown business survey, evaluation of the existing parking inventory, occupancy counts, and an audit of the City’s parking code.
+The City has contracted with a team of parking professionals led by BERK Consulting, along with Rick Williams Consulting and Kimley-Horn.
+Together with the City they will look back at past studies, the recent Economic Development Council’s downtown business survey, evaluation of the existing parking inventory, occupancy counts, and an audit of the City’s parking code.

 This entails field studies of parking occupancy, duration, evaluation of the current hours of operation and residential program data.